code-423n4/2021-10-badgerdao/README.md

 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)
 - Starts October 28, 2021 00:00 UTC
 - Ends October 30, 2021 23:59 UTC

-This repo will be made public before the start of the contest.
-(C4 delete this line when made public)

-[ ⭐️ SPONSORS ADD INFO HERE ]

 # ibBTC Rebasing Wrapper
 When ibBTC is placed in a curve BTC metapool, the value of ibBTC tokens will deviate relative to the value of the Curve LP tokens.
 This is due to the yearn vault-like price per share mechanic of ibBTC.
 StableSwap invariant means you only get low or even reasonable slippage when the balances of both coins are very close.
 The variance between value may perpetually increase as ibBTC increases in value.